-- Encryption of data during storage and transport, plus optional compression on the fly. - Simplified git version control only limited by your storage space. - Synchronization algorithm that can handle moved files and empty directories and files. - Your data does not need to be stored on the device you are currently using. - FUSE filesystem that feels like a normal sync folder. - No central server at all.
-Still, central architectures can be build with brig. - Gateway and Web based UI to share normal HTTP/S links with other users. - Auto-updating facility that will sync on any change. - Completely free software under the terms of the AGPL. - . . .
+- Encryption of data in rest and transport, plus optional compression on the fly. - Simplified git version control only limited by your storage space. - Synchronization algorithm that can handle moved files and empty directories and files. - Your data does not need to be stored on the device you are currently using. - FUSE filesystem that feels like a normal sync folder. - No central server at all.
+Still, central architectures can be build with brig. - Simple user identification and discovery. - Completely free software under the terms of the AGPL.